devergroupio/simple-node-js-react-npm-app/README.md

 tutorial in the [Jenkins User Documentation](https://jenkins.io/doc/).

-The repository contains a simple Node.js and React application which generates a web page with the content "Welcome to React" and is accompanied by a test to check that the application renders satisfactorily.
+The repository contains a simple Node.js and React application which generates a web page with the contesnt "Welcome to React" and is accompanied by a test to check that the application renders satisfactorily.

 The `jenkins` directory contains an example of the `Jenkinsfile` (i.e. Pipeline)